-Linda has always had many interests including finance, reading, learning, cooking, and traveling.
-She enjoys researching history and writing
+Linda has many interests, including finance, reading, learning, cooking, and traveling.
+She enjoys researching history and writing.

 Writer's Block Happens

 Experiencing Writer’s Block

 Some days it seems like ideas for writing just flow through your fingers and onto paper.
 But then along comes the dark days when nothing you write seems to be right and there seems to be no new ideas.
 Writer’s block is seen as a condition where creativity is blocked, frustration and irritation tends to set in.
 Writer’s block occurs when the writer wants to write but can’t seem to find the right ideas and words.
 Some writers suffer from writer’s block after having a story or book rejected or criticized.
 I have read that even well known authors suffer from writer's block at times.
 What can a writer do to help get back on track and beat writer’s block?
 I know from experience that getting rejected or not being able to make money by writing that many of us including myself, tend to get discouraged and put our writing on the back burner to pursue other avenues.
 Certainly not the right thing to do, but it happens.
 So how do we get back on track and beat writer's block?

 Stories Are Out There Waiting For Us to Write

 Writer’s generally write about just about anything.
 Whatever their passion is they will write about it.
 Some writers write books while others are content to write short stories, poetry or articles.
 What is your passion?